AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
-    <a href="https://experienceleague.adobe.com/en/docs/experience-cloud-kcs/kbarticles/ka-25301">Resolve New Relic agent issues with PHP 8.2 to 8.3 upgrade in Adobe Commerce:</a> When you upgrade PHP from version 8.2 to 8.3, you might notice that the New Relic agent stops working in your Adobe Commerce environment.
+    <a href="https://experienceleague.adobe.com/en/docs/experience-cloud-kcs/kbarticles/ka-25301">Resolve [!DNL New Relic] agent issues with PHP 8.2 to 8.3 upgrade in Adobe Commerce:</a> When you upgrade PHP from version 8.2 to 8.3, you might notice that the [!DNL New Relic] agent stops working in your Adobe Commerce environment.
 This issue has been observed in staging and production environments.
 In this article, you'll find steps to troubleshoot and resolve this issue.
     </td>
     <td>New article </td>
     <td>December 5, 2024</td>